-Rank your subjects in order of difficultyWatch
+Rank your subjects in order of difficultyWatch this thread

 Are you in fourth year?
 Fifth year?
 Sixth year?
 Left school?
 Rank the subject you are/were studying in order of difficulty!